Mystery Science Theater 3000: Live shows

 Hodgson and Ray also toured in late 2018 as part of a 30th anniversary of MST3K in a similar format to the 2017 tour.
 Hodgson reprised the role of Joel Robinson and riffed movies alongside Ray and the bots during these shows.
 Ryder continued to perform Tom Servo, while Grant Baciocco, the lead puppeteer, voiced Crow.
 Rebecca Hanson also joined in her role as Synthia as the host of the show.
 Movies riffed at these shows included The Brain and Deathstalker II.
-During the tour, Hodgson announced that Deanna Rooney will be joining the cast in the twelfth season as a new "Mad" working with Kinga and Max.
+During the tour, Hodgson announced that Deanna Rooney would be joining the cast in the twelfth season as a new "Mad" working with Kinga and Max.

-The 2019 live tour, The Great Cheesy Movie Circus Tour, is promoted as Hodgson's "final live tour".
-Most of the tour dates feature the film No Retreat, No Surrender, while a few show Circus of Horrors.
+The 2019 live tour, The Great Cheesy Movie Circus Tour, was promoted as Hodgson's "final live tour".
+Most of the tour dates featured the film No Retreat, No Surrender, while a few showed Circus of Horrors.
 The tour was promoted with video production updates and on-the-road updates via the tour's official website.
-In addition to Joel, the parts of Crow and Servo are portrayed by Nate Begle and Conor McGiffin respectively.
-Yvonne Freese plays the part of Gypsy and Mega-Synthia, a clone of both Pearl Forrester and the original Synthia.
-Emily Marsh also features in the tour as the new character Crenshaw.
+In addition to Joel, the parts of Crow and Servo were portrayed by Nate Begle and Conor McGiffin respectively.
+Yvonne Freese played the parts of Gypsy and Mega-Synthia, a clone of both Pearl Forrester and the original Synthia.
+Emily Marsh also featured in the tour as the new character Crenshaw.

 The Time Bubble Tour started on November 2, 2021, in Cleveland, OH with Emily Marsh, Yvonne Freese, Nate Begle and Conor McGiffin reprising their parts from the 2019 tour.
 Kelsey Brady joined the cast as Swing Puppeteer.
 The film was Roland Emmerich's Making Contact (1985).